SabiqHashil/DailyBlog_MERN/README.md

     - To delete a post, click on the post title to view the full post.
     - Click the "Delete" button at the bottom of the post to remove it.

+## Contributing

+Contributions are welcome!
+Feel free to fork the repository, make your changes, and submit a pull request.